United States District Court for the District of Maryland: Northern Division

 The Northern Division includes Allegany, Anne Arundel, Baltimore, Caroline, Carroll, Cecil, Dorchester, Frederick, Garrett, Harford, Howard, Kent, Queen Anne's, Somerset, Talbot, Washington, Wicomico, Worcester counties and the City of Baltimore, is located in Baltimore, while the statute also provides for the court to sit in Cumberland and Denton.
-The Court also maintains an unstaffed location in Salisbury, Maryland.
+The Court also maintains a location in Salisbury, Maryland that is only staffed on days when court is in session.

 Southern Division

 The Southern Division includes Calvert, Charles, Montgomery, Prince George's, and St. Mary's counties and sits in Greenbelt.